CFDs are leveraged products that incur a high level of risk. Know more

 Conclusion

 In the end, whatever you decide or whatever you find suitable to your character, remember to keep in mind that trading is a business and should be treated as such.
-Whether its short term or long-term, it’s important to minimize risk and maximize reward while keeping an eye on news and other factors that could affect the performance of your strategy.
+Whether its short term or long-term, it’s important to minimize risk in forex and maximize reward while keeping an eye on news and other factors that could affect the performance of your strategy.

 Disclaimer: The content published above has been prepared by CFI for informational purposes only and should not be considered as investment advice.
 Any view expressed does not constitute a personal recommendation or solicitation to buy or sell.
 The information provided does not have regard to the specific investment objectives, financial situation, and needs of any specific person who may receive it, and is not held out as independent investment research and may have been acted upon by persons connected with CFI.
 Market data is derived from independent sources believed to be reliable, however, CFI makes no guarantee of its accuracy or completeness, and accepts no responsibility for any consequence of its use by recipients.